gcruzhn/keyboard/ergodox/README.md

 ## SPANISH DVORAK LAYOUT
- * see spanish dvorak layout [here](http://djelibeibi.unex.es/dvorak/)
+ * See spanish dvorak layout [here](http://djelibeibi.unex.es/dvorak/)
+ * IMPORTANT: Software layout must be set to SPANISH QWERTY to work properly

  * Layer 0: spanish dvorak with some customizations (see layout below)
  * Layer 1: auxiliary keys (includes qwerty shortcuts, numpad...)
  * Layer 2: qwerty layout with customizations

- * IMPORTANT: Software layout must be set to SPANISH QWERTY to work properly

 ### Keymap 0: Base layer
 Keys with double values (like Esc/Ctrl) correspond to the 'tapped' key and the 'held' key, respectively